Is Fort Ticonderoga a National State Park? Can I get in for free with my National State Park Pass?

 Photography and videos taken on the fort grounds and in the museum are limited to personal use only and may not be sold, broadcasted, or otherwise publicly displayed without prior permission.
 For questions about photographic rights and reproductions, filming at Fort Ticonderoga, and all associated fee schedules, please contact email@example.com.

-Except where written permission has been granted, camera tripods and lights are prohibited on Fort property.
+Except where written permission has been granted, camera tripods and lights are prohibited on fort property.
 Selfie-sticks are not permitted in the museum.
+For more information about using and crediting images from Fort Ticonderoga in your project.

 What year is it at Fort Ticonderoga?